jedisct1/zigly/README.md

 Zigly is a library that makes it easy to write Compute@Edge modules in Zig.

-It is a work in progress, but the entire set of exported functions is going to be supported soon.
+It is a work in progress, but the entire set of exported functions is going to be supported soon, leveraging Zig's unique async mechanisms.

-Beyond the functions exported by the Fastly platform, Zigly will include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development even easier.
+Beyond the functions exported by the Fastly platform, Zigly will eventually include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development as simple as possible.

 ## Usage